 WHAT TO LOOK FOR

-Postmarks are imprints the USPS applies to letters, flats, and parcels to reflect the date, name, state, and zip code of the USPS office that accepted custody of the mail.
+Postmarks are imprints the USPS applies to letters, flats, and parcels to reflect the date, name, state, and zip code of the USPS office that processed the mail, which may be different than the USPS location that received the mail.
 The postmark is generally applied either by machine or by hand, with cancellation bars and is primarily used to prevent postage from being re-used.

 Taxpayers who send their payments by mail are cautioned that the USPS only postmarks certain mail depending on the type of postage used.
 Additionally, the USPS may not postmark mail on the same day it is deposited by a taxpayer.

 Stamps purchased and affixed to mail as evidence of the payment of postage.